sakilmurad/edafternew/docs/seller-profile/seller-panel/oem-panel.md

 ![Manage Resellers Catalogs](/img/doc/seller-profile/catalogs.jpg)

-**Sellers**: All the approved and pending seller can be viewd in this tab.
+**Sellers**: All the approved and pending seller can be viewed in this tab.
 It allows you to see which sellers have listed your brand's products.
 You can approve or disapprove them directly from this tab.

 ![Manage Resellers](/img/doc/seller-profile/sellers.jpg)